 Carry a reusable water bottle with you, and refill it as needed at drinking fountains or water stations.
 You can also buy bottled water at convenience stores and other retailers.
 But carrying your own bottle means you’re always prepared!

-Don’t: Feed Wildlife On Your Florida Vacation
+Don’t: Feed Wildlife in Florida

 Florida is home to a variety of wildlife, including alligators, birds, and turtles.
 Whether you’re at the beach or exploring the Florida Everglades.
 While it may be tempting to feed these animals, it’s important not to do so.